dapperlabs/nba-smart-contracts/README.md

 1. Make sure you have followed the steps to get topshot set up.
 2. Deploy `fungible-token.cdc` to account 1
-3. Deploy `topshot.cdc` to account 2
+3. Deploy `topshot.cdc` to account 2.
+Then run the `setup_account.cdc` transaction from account 2.
 4. Deploy `topshop-market.cdc` to account 3
-5. Run the `setup_account.cdc` transaction with all 3 accounts to make sure that all of the accounts are set up to interact with the marketplace.
+5. Run the `setup_account.cdc` transaction with account 3 and account 1 to make sure that all of the accounts are set up to interact with the marketplace.
 6. Run `verify_market_init.cdc` to verify that the sale was deployed correctly.
+7. Run `cast_mold.cdc` from account 2.
+8. Run `mint_moment.cdc` from account 2.
-7. From account `0x02`, run the `start_sale.cdc` transaction.
+9. From account `0x02`, run the `start_sale.cdc` transaction.
-8. From account `0x01`, run the `purchase_moment.cdc` transaction to buy the moment from account 2.
+10. From account `0x01`, run the `purchase_moment.cdc` transaction to buy the moment from account 2.

+Check out the `stop_sale.cdc` transaction to see how a user would withdraw a moment from their sale.